Pictures of this settings window are at the bottom of this page.

 If you check this box, you can launch more than two DAOCs on a single computer.

 By default, the option is off.
 To turn it on, you must check the box in the red circle.
-DAOC launches a little slower when the option is on, but otherwise there's no effect on performance.
+DAOC launches a tiny bit slower when the option is on, but otherwise there’s no effect on performance.